h4wk590/Superior-USB-Custom-Controller/README.md

 ### Skills learned

--We knew that we would have to solder.
+- We knew that we would have to solder.
 It was my first experience soldering, and it turned out I was alright at it -atleast for my first try!

--The wires we bought at our local robotics shop turned out to just be a little too short for the job, so we ended up using cat5 ethernet!
+- The wires we bought at our local robotics shop turned out to just be a little too short for the job, so we ended up using cat5 ethernet!

--The Teensy Arduino IDE is Java based, but the original {Joystick} code was all that we really needed in order for our board to work, besides a slight change to include a delay between actuation of the physical switches & buttons.
+- The Teensy Arduino IDE is Java based, but the original {Joystick} code was all that we really needed in order for our board to work, besides a slight change to include a delay between actuation of the physical switches & buttons.

 ![alt text](https://github.com/h4wk590/Superior-USB-Custom-Controller/blob/master/SUCC/img/test_soldering_to_teensy.jpeg)